 - A1522, A1524, A1593 – iPhone 6 Plus

 - A1662, A1723, A1724 – iPhone SE (1st generation)

 - A1453, A1457, A1518, A1528, A1530, A1533 – iPhone 5s

 - A1456, A1507, A1516, A1529, A1532 – iPhone 5c

 - A1428, A1429, A1442 – iPhone 5

 - A1387, A1431 – iPhone 4s

 - A1203 – iPhone

 While it’s easy to find out what iPhone you have from the Settings app, things become more complicated if you cannot start it.
 Even experienced users have difficulties telling certain models apart based solely on their appearance, and finding the Model number etched on your device can be a challenge.
 Did you manage to tell what model your iPhone is?
 Was it complicated to find the small letters etched on your iPhone?
-Let us know in the comments section if you think Apple should provide a simpler alternative.
+Let me know in the comments section if you think Apple should provide a simpler alternative.